jcgm3205/button-component-challenge/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/ohgVTyJCbm5OZyTB2gNY) was to build an application to complete the given user stories.
+The [challenge](https://devchallenges.io/challenges/ohgVTyJCbm5OZyTB2gNY) was to build a set of UI components (specifically, a series of buttons ) to complete the given user stories.
+These buttons should had some particular layout properties and to be generated using a library like Vue.
+For this case, React was used.

 Also, for a more complete excercise presentation, a simple design - similar to a image gallery - was created.
 The idea behind this, was to put a 'Button' component (the main UI piece and the foundation of the challenge) inside a 'Card' component, in order to show its layout properties.
 And, each 'Card' has a brief featuring of each 'Button' to complete the layout.